 In order for us to consider whether we can accept instructions, we need to be provided with the name of the treating hospital and the clinicians directly involved in the delivery of the care for which negligence is alleged.
 This is so that we can ensure there is no conflict of interest.
 If there is no conflict of interest, then in order to formally accept the instruction, the following will be required:

 1. Formal letter of instruction with the name and contact details of the person issuing the instruction, the name, address and date of birth of the claimant and details of the type of report instructed and details of the claim.

 2. All medical records.
 We accept medical records either in hard copy or electronically on password protected digital media or, preferably, from a secure file server from which we can download the material.
 If medical records are not ordered into relevant sections and paginated, additional time will be taken to provide a thorough review of the records which will be charged at the standard hourly rate.

 3. All relevant radiology images, either on password protected digital media or by download from a secure file server from which we can download the material.
-Please note, Mr Whitehouse is Mac based and provided images must be accessible on a Mac computer.
+Please note, Professor Whitehouse is Mac based and provided images must be accessible on a Mac computer.

 Destruction of Medical Records

-Please note that all copies of medical records will be destroyed 3 months following the completion and issuing of Mr Whitehouse’s report unless there is a specific justification why this should not be done.
+Please note that all copies of medical records will be destroyed 3 months following the completion and issuing of Professor Whitehouse’s report unless there is a specific justification why this should not be done.
 If this is the case, this needs to be specifically requested by the instructing party.